Djul0/Classify/README.md

 # Classify
-An app to classify images to perform time tracking with OrganoID in 384-wells (or less) plate
+An app to classify images to perform time tracking with OrganoID in selected wells in 384-wells (or less) plate

 <h1> step by step use</h1>